Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

+Let us prove statement~(i).
+The assumption $x=a(\vartheta)$ implies $\delta=1$.
+Moreover, since $a(\vartheta)=a(\vartheta')$, \cref{cond:1} is satisfied whenever a guess is made (this is a straightforward induction).
+Therefore, by \cref{xl:invariants}~(iv), all nodes marked as counted up to $L_t$ indeed have the correct guesses.
+So, the conditional anonymity that is computed for any node is equal to its anonymity ($a'(v)=\delta a(v)=a(v)$), and hence is an integer.
+This implies that \texttt{ApproxCount} cannot return the error message \texttt{"WrongGuess"} at Line~19.
+Also, either $\ell'=\ell$ if all leader agents have been counted, or $\ell'<\ell$ if some leader nodes are missing from the vista.
+Either way, \texttt{ApproxCount} cannot return the error message \texttt{"WrongGuess"} at Line~31.
+We conclude that $n'\neq \texttt{"WrongGuess"}$.

 Let us prove statement~(ii).
-Assume that $x=a(\tau)$ (which implies that $\delta=1$) and \texttt{ApproxCount} returns $(n',t)$ with $t'\geq t+n$.
-Then, there are no missing nodes in the levels of $\mathcal V$ between $L_s$ and $L_t$.
-Assume for a contradiction that \texttt{ApproxCount} returns the error code~$-3$.
-This implies that a counting cut $C$ was found between $L_s$ and $L_t$.
-Hence, the nodes in $C$ encompass all $n$ processes; moreover, since $\delta=1$, all conditional anonymities are equal to the actual anonymities.
-It follows that $n=n'$ and $\ell=\ell'$, where $n'$ (respectively, $\ell'$) is the sum of the conditional anonymities of all nodes (respectively, all leader nodes) in $C$.
-Thus, the ``reality check'' of Line~29 succeeds, and \texttt{ApproxCount} must return $n'=n>0$, a contradiction.
-Therefore, the error code~$-3$ cannot be returned, as claimed.

-Let us prove statement~(iii).
-Assume that $x\geq a(\tau)$ (hence $\delta\geq 1$) and \texttt{ApproxCount} returns $(n',t)$ with $n'>0$ and $t'\geq t+n'$.
-Since $n'>0$, a counting cut $C$ was found whose deepest node is in $L_t$, and $n'$ is the sum of the conditional anonymities of all nodes in $C$.
-Let $S_C$ be the set of processes represented by the nodes of $C$; note that $n'\geq |S_C|$, because $\delta\geq 1$.
-We will prove that $S_C$ includes all processes in the system.
-Assume the contrary; \cite[Lemma~4.2]{DV22} implies that, since $t'\geq t+n'\geq t+|S_C|$, there is a node $z\in L_t$ representing some process not in $S_C$.
-Thus, the black path from $z$ to the root $r$ does not contain any node of $C$, contradicting the fact that $C$ is a counting cut whose deepest node is in $L_t$.
-Therefore, $|S_C|=n$, i.e., the nodes in $C$ represent all processes in the system.
-Since \texttt{ApproxCount} returns $n'>0$, the ``reality check'' of Line~29, $\ell'=\ell$, succeeds.
+Again, because $a(\vartheta)=a(\vartheta')$, \cref{cond:1} is satisfied, and all nodes marked as counted have correct guesses.
+Also, $x\geq a(\vartheta)$ is equivalent to $\delta\geq 1$.
+By assumption, \texttt{ApproxCount} returns $(n',t)$, where $n'$ is not an error message and either $t'\geq t+n'$ or level $L_t$ is complete.
+Since $n'$ is not an error message, a counting cut $C$ was found whose nodes are within levels up to $L_t$, and $n'$ is the sum of the conditional anonymities of all nodes in $C$.
+Let $S_C$ be the set of agents represented by the nodes of $C$; note that $n'\geq |S_C|$, because $\delta\geq 1$.
+We will prove that $S_C$ includes all agents in the system.
+If level $L_t$ is complete, this follows immediately from the fact that $C$ is a counting cut with no nodes after $L_t$.
+Otherwise, we have $t'\geq t+n'$.
+Assume the contrary; \cref{xl:propamain} implies that, since $t'\geq t+n'\geq t+|S_C|$, there is a node $z\in L_t$ representing some agent not in $S_C$.
+Thus, the black path from $z$ to the root $r$ does not contain any node of $C$, contradicting the fact that $C$ is a counting cut with no nodes after $L_t$.
+Therefore, $|S_C|=n$, i.e., the nodes in $C$ represent all agents in the system.
+Since \texttt{ApproxCount} does not return an error message, the ``reality check'' $\ell'=\ell$ succeeds (Lines~30--32).
 However, $\ell'$ is the sum of the conditional anonymities of all leader nodes in $C$, and hence $\ell'=\delta\ell$, implying that $\delta=1$.
-Thus, $n'=\delta n=n$, as claimed. \end{proof}
+Thus, $n'=\delta n=n$, as claimed.